 \section{Introduction}

-Recent vision–language models (VLMs)~\cite{bai2025qwen3vltechnicalreport,wang2025internvl3,diao2024unveiling,diao2025evev2,diao2025pixels} extend large language models (LLMs)~\cite{yang2025qwen3,grattafiori2024llama,cai2024internlm2} to diverse tasks by treating visual tokens and text queries as standard inputs.
+Recent vision–language models (VLMs)~\cite{bai2025qwen3vltechnicalreport,diao2025pixels,wang2025internvl3} extend large language models (LLMs)~\cite{cai2024internlm2,grattafiori2024llama,yang2025qwen3} to diverse tasks by treating visual tokens and text queries as inputs.
 Accordingly, existing benchmarks predominantly assume pure-text queries.
-However, real-world scenarios also embed language directly within visual content in Figure~\ref{fig:motivation}(a), raising a fundamental question: \textbf{Do vision–language models truly understand visualized text as well as pure text?} Recent explorations such as DeepSeek-OCR~\cite{wei2025deepseek} and Glyph~\cite{cheng2025glyph} point to a growing \emph{text-as-pixels} paradigm, in which text is rendered into image to reduce token overhead in long contexts and to establish a unified perceptual interface across modalities.
+However, real-world scenarios often embed language within visual content, as shown in Figure~\ref{fig:motivation}(a), raising a fundamental question: \textbf{Do vision–language models truly understand visualized text as well as pure text?} Recent explorations such as DeepSeek-OCR~\cite{wei2025deepseek} and Glyph~\cite{cheng2025glyph} point to a growing \emph{text-as-pixels} paradigm, in which text is rendered into images to reduce token overhead in long contexts and to establish a unified perceptual interface across modalities.
 Crucially, replacing pure-text queries with visualized text fundamentally alters the input pathway in Figure~\ref{fig:motivation}(b), forcing all information to be processed through a unified modality.
-These developments expose an interesting and underexplored challenge: whether foundation models can preserve semantic fidelity and cross-modal alignment when language is represented as pixels, especially in terms of visual–language understanding and unified model architecture design in the future.
+These developments expose an interesting and underexplored challenge: whether foundation models can preserve semantic fidelity and cross-modal alignment when language is represented as pixels, especially for visual–language understanding and unified model architecture design in the future.